thebirdwashere/tbwh-website/README.md

-# birdbox-website
+# BirdBox: The Website
-its the website for BirdBox just like the title says
+A website for <a href="https://github.com/grumpzalt/BirdBox"/>BirdBox</a>, my Discord bot project.
+Used for documentation for the bot as well as overview.